Mirkazemi/CollaborativeCoding/GitTutorial.md

 B: It tracks and records the changes to   the files.

-A: So … we can recall specific version of our files at any time.
+A: So … we can recall specific versions of our files at any time.

 B: Exactly.
 And moreover, it allows the people to collaborate  on a project and have their own version of project files on their local computers!

 ![logs_graph](https://github.com/Mirkazemi/CollaborativeCoding/blob/main/images/git-comic-4.png)

-Git works base on the repositories and a Git repository is a folder called .git/ inside a project.
+Git works based on the repositories and a Git repository is a folder called .git/ inside a project.
 The repository tracks and records all changes in a project.
 If we delete the .git/ folder, all the history of the changes are deleted.

 ![logs_graph](https://github.com/Mirkazemi/CollaborativeCoding/blob/main/images/git_structure.png)